'We're Embarrassed': Twitter Says High-Profile Hack Hit 130 Users

 There is a lot speculation about the identity of these 8 accounts.
 We will only disclose this to the impacted accounts, however to address some of the speculation: none of the eight were Verified accounts.— Twitter Support (@TwitterSupport) July 18, 2020

-In some cases, company officials added, the as yet unidentified attackers tried to sell usernames, as well.
+In some cases, company officials added, the as-yet unidentified attackers tried to sell usernames.
 The company said it is "working with law enforcement" and will continue its investigation into the incident.

 "We're acutely aware of our responsibilities to the people who use our service and to society more generally," the company said.
 "We're embarrassed, we're disappointed, and more than anything, we're sorry."